Blood Surf: Plot

-As one of them is trying to have his way with Cecily, the beast jumps out of the water and eats him.
+As one of them is trying to have his way with Cecily, the beast - revealed to be a 31 ft long, 3,000 lb saltwater crocodile - jumps out of the water and eats him.
 In the ensuing chaos Bog with Zack and Jeremy throw the bandits into the sea.
 The pirate leader shoots and hits the boat's fuel tank, forcing Bog and company to abandon ship.
 They are picked up by John and Arty.
 In revenge for the deaths that happened sometime in his past, John goes back for the beast.
 Zack wants to film the killing, but John denies him.
 In the chaos when the beast is harpooned, Jeremy gets eaten.
 John beaches the ship on a coral reef while trying to outrun the beast.
 Zack tries to surf from the reef to shore, but the beast eats him along the way.

 John wires the boat to explode.
 The beast attacks before he can finish, tearing him in half.
 The surviving pirate leader knocks out Arty and then tries to rape Cecily.
 Cecily starts talking dirty saying things like "I want it" to trick him.
 Cecily deliberately steps on the line that triggers a spear trap that John left behind killing the pirate.
 Then she goes to wake Arty.
 The girls walk further inland and find a temple on the island, with no sign of any predators.
 The beast comes to attack them but they jump into the nearby river and since they are in freshwater, the beast would not go near them.

 Bog recovers the explosives from the wrecked boat, and is reunited with Cecily and Arty.
 He baits the beast to an unstable wall and uses the explosives to bring the wall crashing down on the creature.
-Arty believing the beast is dead starts kicking it and in a swift move it opens its mouth and devours her.
-Bog and Cecily start running with the beast in close pursuit until the beast leaps and gets impaled through its stomach by a sharp protruding rock, ending its reign of terror and is dead.
+Believing the beast is dead, Arty starts kicking it and - in a swift move - it opens its mouth and devours her.
+Bog and Cecily start running with the beast in close pursuit until it leaps and gets impaled through its stomach by a sharp protruding rock.
+The beast dies, ending its reign of terror.
 Bog and Cecily rest on the other side of the river bank and start kissing as they celebrate.
 The camera slowly pans over to reveal the flowing water along the river.